A graphical description of the BNS-invariants of Bestvina-Brady groups and the RAAG recognition problem: BBGs that are not RAAGs

 \section{BBGs that are not RAAGs}

-While in the previous section, we have provided a condition on $\Gamma$ to ensure that $\bbg \Gamma$ is a RAAG.
-In this section, we want to obtain a condition on $\Gamma$ to guarantee that $\bbg \Gamma$ is not a RAAG.
+While in the previous section, we have provided a condition on a graph $\Gamma$ to ensure that $\bbg \Gamma$ is a RAAG, in this section, we want to obtain a condition on $\Gamma$ to guarantee that $\bbg \Gamma$ is not a RAAG.
 The main technical tool consists of a description of the BNS-invariants of BBGs in terms of the defining graphs.
+Recall that we are always assuming that $\Gamma$ is connected, and that this ensures that $\bbg \Gamma$ is finitely generated; see \cite{bestvinabradymorsetheoryandfinitenesspropertiesofgroups,DicksLearypresentationsforsubgroupsofArtingroups}.